matikun86/orion-users/README.md

 |`build-prod`|Builds the js/css bundle minified files in the `public` folder|

+# Creating Tests

+<a href="https://medium.freecodecamp.org/the-right-way-to-test-react-components-548a4736ab22">Worth reading principles for creating tests</a>

 # License

 This project is licensed under the MIT license, Copyright (c) 2017 Matías Farulla.